Champulin/Champulin/README.md

 - 👋 Hi, I’m @Champulin i'm a Developer with experiences in the developement of FullStack aplications
-- 👀 I’m interested in learning more about languages, exercises to practice
+- 👀 I’m interested in learning more about web developpement.
-- 🌱 I’m currently working with Django, Vue and NestJS.
-I'm also learning Spark
+- 🌱 I’m currently learning Vue and looking for a job related with Python or VueJs.

 <!---